camunda/camunda-docs/docs/product-manuals/cloud-console/manage-organization/manage-users.md

 Users are invited to a Camunda Cloud organization via their email address, which must be accepted by the user.
 As long as the invitation has not been accepted, the user remains in the `Pending` state.

-People can also be invited to an organization that does not yet have a Camunda Cloud account.
-In this case, the invited individual must first create a Camunda Cloud account, and can then gain access to the organization.
+People who do not yet have a Camunda Cloud account can also be invited to an organization.
+To access the organization, however, the invited individual must first create a Camunda Cloud account.

-[//]:# (Are we trying to say above that people can be invited to an organization with a Camunda Cloud account even if the invited person doesn't have an account?
-If this is the case, I'd say "People who do not yet have a Camunda Cloud account can also be invited to an organization.")